Start9Labs/documentation/site/source/service-packaging/build-package-example/index.rst

     # Specifies how backups should be run for this service.
 The default EmbassyOS provided option is to use the duplicity backup library on a system image (compat)
     backup:
         create:
+            # Currently, only docker actions are supported.
             type: docker
+            # The docker image to use.
+In this case, a pre-loaded system image called compat
             image: compat
+            # Required if the action uses a system image.
+The default value is false.
             system: true
+            # The executable to run the command to begin the backup create process
             entrypoint: compat
-            # Arguments to pass into the entrypoint.
+            # Arguments to pass into the entrypoint executable.
 In this example, the full command run will be: `compat duplicity hello-world /mnt/backup /root/data`
             args:
             - duplicity
             - hello-world
             - /mnt/backup
             # For duplicity, the backup mount point needs to be something other than `/root`, so we default to `/root/data`
             - /root/data
             mounts:
                 # BACKUP is the default volume that is used for backups.
 This is whatever backup drive is mounted to the device, or a network filesystem.
                 # The value here donates where the mount point will be.
 The backup drive is mounted to this location.
                 BACKUP: "/mnt/backup"
                 main: "/root"
+        # The action to execute the backup restore functionality.
+Details for the keys below are the same as above.
         restore:
             type: docker
             image: compat
             system: true
             entrypoint: compat
             args:
             - duplicity
             - hello-world
             - /root/data
             - /mnt/backup
             mounts:
                 BACKUP: "/mnt/backup"
                 main: "/root"